toggledbits/PluginTools/README.md

 There are a couple of other files in the PluginBasic package: `D_PluginBasic1.json` and `L_PluginBasic1.lua`.
 We'll cover these soon enough.
 For now, just know that the `D_.json` file contains the UI configuration to display the device's dashboard card and control panel interfaces, and the `L_.lua` file is a Lua module that contains the bulk of the plugin's implementation (this is where you will be doing the bulk of your work).

+### Where Stuff Goes

+The files of plugins that you install from the Vera App/Plugin Marketplace, AltAppStore, or upload directly using the Luup uploader (in UI7 at *Apps > Develop apps > Luup files) will all be found in `/etc/cmh-ludl/`.
+If you are using `scp` to transfer plugin files to your Vera, be sure they land in this directory **only**.

+Vera's own device and service files live in `/etc/cmh-lu`. **This directory and the files in it are off-limits to you for modification!** But, you will need to read and study some of the files in that directory from time to time.

 ## Creating Your Plugin

 In order to make the plugin do the work you want it to do, you will need to modify a few core functions in the Lua implementation module (`L_.lua`).
 This file is where all of your implementation code will go (except the "stubs" needed for any new actions you create--more on that later):